it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

   LongOperation();

   // correct
-  Task.Run(() => {
+  Task.Run(() => {LongOperation();}
-    LongOperation();
-  });
+ );
 }
 ```

-There exist a lot of libraries that support the use of the MVVM pattern.
-Considering the use of one of them, please take into account that the main goal of the task is to understand what this mechanism is used for and how it works.
-This rule applies regardless of the proposed solution.
-It is clear that when implementing the chosen solutions by yourself it is guaranteed that the answer to the above questions is much easier.
+Many libraries support the implementation of the MVVM pattern.
+When considering using one of them, keep in mind that the main goal of this task is to understand what the MVVM mechanism is used for and how it works.
+This principle applies regardless of the chosen solution.
+Implementing the solution yourself, rather than relying on an existing library, makes it much easier to answer relevant questions and explain this design pattern.

-It is often required during the implementation of GUI to show the user an additional window in order to signal an error or a situation that requires his/her decision.
-There are many ways to solve this problem.
-In this task, it is recommended to perform this type of operation in the `ViewModel` layer.
-Unfortunately, this makes it difficult to test this layer, because in a unit test a graphical control may appear, which is contradictory to the principle that tests must be carried out without interaction with the user.
-To solve this problem, simply use the dependency injection pattern and replace this functionality with another one that does not use graphical controls.
+In this task, it is not required, but while GUI implementation, it is often necessary to display an additional window (commonly referred to as a pop-up) to notify the user of an error or a situation requiring a decision.
+It is recommended to use the dependency injection pattern for this purpose.
+Importantly, only the view layer is permitted to use the WPF framework.
+In other words, **the ViewModel layer must not directly display any user controls**.

 ## See Also

+### Main references

+- [GitHub mpostol/TP](https://github.com/mpostol/TP)- C# in Practice - set of C# examples targeting education purpose
+- [Programming in Practice; GitBook eBook](https://mpostol.gitbook.io/pip/) - The content of this eBook is auto-generated using the Markdown files collected in this repository.
+It is distributed online upon the open access rules.

 ### Introduction